CENTRAL OHIO OWL PROJECT

 Click the pictures above to go to the photographer's website

-Geographic Coverage: I'm accepting owl reports from any part of Ohio, although my personal searching will be focused on Hardin, Marion, Morrow, Knox, Licking, Fairfield, Pickaway, Madison, Franklin, Clark, Champaign, Logan, Union, and Delaware Counties.
+Geographic Coverage: I'm accepting owl reports from any part of Ohio, although the project is focused on Hardin, Marion, Morrow, Knox, Licking, Fairfield, Pickaway, Madison, Franklin, Clark, Champaign, Logan, Union, and Delaware Counties.

 Some Background Information about Owls in Ohio